cyborch/geoip/README.md

 ## Request and response format

-A `GET` request to `/json/` yields a response formatted as a [Place](https://schema.org/Place) with the location matching the client ip.
+A `GET` request to `/json/` or to `/json/xx.xx.xx.xx` yields a response formatted as a [Place](https://schema.org/Place) with the location matching the client ip or the ip given in place of `xx.xx.xx.xx`.

 *Example response:*